CUAHSI/gallery/source/gallery/R/Instructional/Querying Metadata and Discharge Data/index.rst

     <div class=example-description>
         <h2> Description </h2>
-        <p>This exercise will demonstrate how to approximate discharge by developing a rating curve for a stream at a given sampling point.
-You will also learn to query metadata from and compare discharge patterns in climatically different regions of the United States.</p>
+        <p>This exercise will demonstrate how to approximate discharge by developing a rating curve for a stream at a given sampling point.</p>
     </div>